• Skip to primary navigation

 In fact, it's a delicious vicious circle, needing to keep egg whites aside for recipes - and 'having to' use up the yolks!

-For much more, see all my egg yolk recipes.
+For much more, see all egg yolk recipes.

 4 diagrams of making egg noodles, homemade pasta

-The result is homemade pasta that's so easy to work with - especially as the noodles should be as thin as possible.
+The result is soft, elastic pasta that's easy to roll out - especially using a pasta machine, as the noodles should be as thin as possible.

 close-up pasta noodles covered in flour